“Women play a role in the peace process and governance. We must uplift women in our

 Furthermore, the global COVID pandemic has had a disproportionate impact on women, girls and the LGBTI community leaving them particularly vulnerable to violations, abuse and economic inequality.
 In addition to higher levels of domestic violence during lockdowns, across the world autoritharian regimes and conservative political parties have tried to reinforce their power by justifying discrimination in the name of morality, religion or ideology leading to increasing social stigma, moral opprobrium, bias, discrimination and violence towards women, girls and LGBTI people.

 From September 14-16, 2021, the International Coalition of Sites of Conscience (ICSC) hosted “Challenging Bias Against Women, Girls and the LGBTI Community.”
 The workshop brought together Sites of Conscience and community members from across the world to build allyship and develop joint-strategies to counter the systemic discrimination, ill-treatment and violence that women, girls and LGBTI people suffer today.

 To that end, the workshop offered a combination of global Sites of Conscience panels and case studies, trainings, and community-led sessions aimed at challenging the discriminatory laws and practices that oppress women, girls and LGBTI communities today.
 Sessions drew attention to the multiplicity of factors and/or root causes of the violence and discrimination against people due to their gender, gender identity and sexual orientation with the end goal of developing effective projects and advocacy campaigns that promote tolerance, respect and equal rights for all.

 Community Engagement Grants:

-Building on discussions held, lessons learned, and skills gained from the “Challenging Bias Against Women and the LGBTQ+ Community” global workshop, ten selected Sites of Conscience will develop a social media or digital advocacy campaign to highlight commonly held biases about women or the LGBTQ+ community in their context.
+Building on discussions held, lessons learned, and skills gained from the “Challenging Bias Against Women, Girls and the LGBTI Community” global workshop, eight selected Sites of Conscience developed a social media or digital advocacy campaign to highlight commonly held biases about women or the LGBTI community in their context.